How to Build an Ajax-Based HTML5 Contact Form

 </div><!-- End #contact -->

-The easiest way to get started talking on this topic would be to dive right in.
-I’ll break down individual blocks line-by-line so you can see what the script is actually checking for.
+The best way to start discussing jQuery is to dive straight into an example.
+I will break down individual blocks of code line-by-line so you can understand what the script checks for.

 <script type="text/javascript">